Eyecandy/ClipBoardHistoryApp/README.md

 ### 🚀 **Instant Paste Workflow**
 - **⌘⌥1-6: Instant copy & paste** - Items are copied AND automatically pasted
+- **🔮 Preview on Hold** - Hold ⌘⌥1-6 for 0.5s to see preview before pasting
 - **Click to copy** - Single click in popup copies item to clipboard
 - **Hover+⌘V to paste** - Hover over item, then press ⌘V to paste
 - **Focus preservation** - Maintains your cursor position in original app